Ayan1089/ClientService/README.md

     `spring.datasource.password=postgres`

   3) The maven project must be build using "mvn clean install", either through an IDE or directly from command line.
-  4) Once the build is successful, the sub-module demo-service creates a "war" file named: "demo-service-1.0.0.war" which can be found under the "target" folder generated after the maven build.
+  4) Once the build is successful, the sub-module "demo-service" creates a "war" file named: "demo-service-1.0.0.war" which can be found under the "target" inside the "demo-service" module generated after the maven build.

   NOTE:
   1) The json file - "ClientData.json" file is passed as a program argument to the application